 The nomes had spread it out flat on the floor.
-It looked a lot like the first one they'd seen, except this one was called READ IT FIRST IN YOUR SOARAWAY BLACKBURY EVENING POST AND GAZETTE.
-It had more of the great blocky writing, some of the letters nearly as big as a nome's head.
+It looked a lot like the first one they'd seen, except this one was called READ IT FIRST IN YOUR SOARAWAY of the great blocky writing, some of the letters nearly as big as a nome's head.